amithgovind/BCM_snowflake/README.md

 # BCM_snowflake
-scripts for business continuity manager on snwoflake
+scripts for business continuity management on snowflake